 The focus of the project is on quantitative analyses done on water-sediment mixtures to derive suspended-sediment concentrations, sediment-mass determinations, and sand/fine separations.
 For the purpose of this report, all mass determinations are net values—the tare weight of the container is excluded.
-The fine-size material is defined as particles sieved to a size of less than 62 micrometers (um) and sand-size material is defined as particles sieved to a size of between 63 and 125 um.
-Also, in this report, size class 1 is defined as samples containing 50 to 100 milligrams (mg) of fine-size material, size class 2 is defined as samples containing 101 to 300 mg of fine-size material, and size class 3 is defined as samples containing 2,200 to 3,200 mg of fine-size material.
-In studies 96-1 through 98-1, the amount of sand added to each sample ranged from 9 to 28 percent of the mass of fine-size material in each size class.
+The fine-size material is defined as particles sieved to a size of less than 62 micrometers (µm) and sand-size material is defined as particles sieved to a size of between 63 and 125 µm.
+Also, in this report, class 1 samples are defined as samples containing 50 to 100 milligrams (mg) of fine-size material, class 2 samples are defined as samples containing 101 to 300 mg of fine-size material, and class 3 samples are defined as samples containing 2,200 to 3,200 mg of fine-size material.
+In studies 96-1 through 98-1, the amount of sand added to each sample ranged from 9 to 28 percent of the mass of fine-size material in each sample class.